JackHowa/ember-react-cheatsheet/docs/ember-to-react/class-name.md

 ## React

 `className` is used instead of `class` to define CSS classes.
-This is because `class` is a [reserved word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#reserved_words) in JavaScript so JSX has to avoid it for transpilation (more info)[https://github.com/facebook/react/issues/13525#issuecomment-417818906].
+This is because `class` is a [reserved word](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#reserved_words) in JavaScript so JSX has to avoid it for transpilation [more info](https://github.com/facebook/react/issues/13525#issuecomment-417818906).

 ```jsx